B4ckslash/tinydhcpd/README.md

 # tinydhcpd

-`tinydhpcd` is (going to be) a tiny DHCPv4 server, aiming for compliance with [RFC2131](https://datatracker.ietf.org/doc/html/rfc2131) and implementation of most common DHCP options.
+`tinydhcpd` is (going to be) a tiny DHCPv4 server, aiming for compliance with [RFC2131](https://datatracker.ietf.org/doc/html/rfc2131) and implementation of most common DHCP options.

 - [Getting started](#getting-started)